Improving survival for people with stomach cancer

 “There have been some great medical advances using regorafenib and nivolumab, so now we need to test this treatment combination on larger numbers to give families a better chance at having their loved ones survive and have better treatment options,” Professor Pavlakis says.

-INTEGRATE IIb is opening in Australia this year.
+INTEGRATE IIb opened in Australia this year.
 It is an example of the way robust clinical trials take time, but also evolve to take into account the most up to date research from around the world and deliver the best possible treatments to patients.